Russian Schoolroom

-Russian Schoolroom (1967) — also known as The Russian Classroom and Russian Schoolchildren — is an oil on canvas painting created by American illustrator Norman Rockwell (1894–1978) and commissioned by Look magazine.
-It depicts Soviet schoolchildren in a classroom with a bust of Soviet leader Vladimir Lenin.
+Russian Schoolroom (1967), also known as The Russian Classroom and Russian Schoolchildren, is an oil on canvas painting created by American illustrator Norman Rockwell (1894–1978) and commissioned by Look magazine.
+It depicts Soviet (presumably Russian) schoolchildren in a classroom with a bust of Soviet leader Vladimir Lenin.

 The painting is shown at the National Museum of American Illustration.

 Description

 Russian Schoolroom depicts a group of seated and attentive Soviet schoolchildren looking towards the viewer's left, presumably at a teacher outside the visual frame.
 A bust of Vladimir Lenin with strewn flowers is, however, partially visible there.
-The children wear red Young Communist neckerchiefs and a Russian slogan on the wall behind them exhorts them to “Study and Learn”.
-One pupil on the right, however, looks away to the viewer's right, like a typical schoolkid losing focus and finding something more interesting to see outdoors.
+The children wear red Young Pioneer neckerchiefs and a part of Lenin's quote "Study, learn more, learn forever" visible on the wall behind them.
+One pupil on the right, however, looks away to the viewer's right, losing focus and finding something more interesting to see outdoors.

 Background

 Russian Schoolroom was published in the October 3, 1967, edition of Look as part of a series of articles on life in the Soviet Union.
 Rockwell had visited School No. 29 in Moscow where he drew puppy sketches on a chalkboard.
 Reference photos of the Moscow classroom with pupils, taken as a model for Rockwell's final painting, reveal that the inattentive pupil is actually paying close attention to the teacher, with eyes front.
 It has been suggested that in changing this detail, Rockwell slightly subverted the image to make a subtle political point in favor of non-conformity.
 Additional reference photos show Rockwell himself sitting in that student's seat, apparently demonstrating a distracted look, which the student then emulated.